renkun-ken/pipeR/README.md

 ### Free piping

-However, it may not always be the case where the last result serves as the first argument of the next function call.
-In this situation, you may use free pipe operator `%>>%` to allow `.` to represent the last result and let you decide where it should be piped to.
+However, it may not always be the case where the piped object serves as the first argument of the next function call.
+In this situation, you may use free pipe operator `%>>%` to use `.` to represent the piped object, which allows you to decide where it should be piped to.

-With the free pipe operator `%>>%`, you can do more with `.`:
+With the free pipe operator `%>>%`, you can do more with the piped object referred to by `.`:

 ```
 rnorm(10000,mean=10,sd=1) %>>%
-  sample(.,size=length(.)/500,replace=FALSE) %>>%
+  sample(.,size=length(.)/500,replace=FALSE) %>%
   log %>%
-  diff %>%
+  diff %>>%
   plot(.,col="red",type="l",main=sprintf("length: %d",length(.)))
 ```